uptane/uptane-standard/uptane-standard.md

 A Targets metadata file on the Image repository (but not the Director repository) MUST be able to delegate signing authority to other entities.
 For example, it could delegate signing authority for a particular ECU's firmware to that ECU's supplier.
 A metadata file MAY contain any number of delegations and MUST keep the delegations in prioritized order.

-A list of delegations MUST provide the following information:
+Any metadata file with delegations MUST provide the following information:

 * A list of public keys of all delegatees.
 Each key should have a unique public key identifier and a key type.
 * A list of delegations, each of which contains: